yberrada/kafka-mongo-c2c/README.md

 **Troubleshooting**

-If you are having problems with the demo, please consult the @yberrada for assistance.
+If you are having problems with the demo, please reach out to @yberrada for assistance.